 I like to get proactive.
 If heading to the fridge reminds you of grabbing a cold one, then put a big note on your refrigerator to remind yourself why sobriety is the best thing for you.

 Place a sticky note on your bathroom mirror or anywhere else you frequently look.
 Write something useful to help you get back on track.
-An outside observer might find this a little nutty, but there’s a reason this is helpful.

 Effective frequency is what advertisers use to get us to buy all the stuff we don’t need.
 And it works.
 It’s the number of times we must be exposed to a message in order to elicit a response.

 Baked into that is the idea that the more we are exposed to a message or opinion, the likelier we are to adopt it.

 By using your living space as a billboard for sobriety, you’re building a mental fortress against cravings.
 Within reason, that is.
 It’s not a magic bullet solution and you don’t certainly don’t need to wallpaper your home with sobriety affirmations.